 Network teams assume video conferencing will consume significant bandwidth.
 While true, the greater impact occurs when ill-prepared network teams assign video and other UC applications the highest possible precedence settings.
 At first, video consumes a small amount of traffic, but as use expands and high-definition video is implemented, the situation drastically changes.
 With high-precedence communication programs taking up more pipe, less space is available for critical applications like email and web-based programs.
 The result?
 Noticeable performance slowdowns.

-- Create baselines for performance benchmarks and user expectations of legacy applications.
+- Create network baselines for performance benchmarks and user expectations of legacy applications.

-- Deploy video-conferencing applications in a pre-production environment to better assess potential impact on existing network traffic
+- Deploy video-conferencing applications and test in a pre-production environment to better assess potential impact on existing network traffic.